-The Willamette River Water Treatment Plant (WRWTP), completed in 2002, is jointly owned by the City of Wilsonville and the Tualatin Valley Water District (TWVD).
+The Willamette River Water Treatment Plant (WRWTP), completed in 2002, is jointly owned by the City of Wilsonville and the Tualatin Valley Water District (TVWD).
 Most of the existing treatment plant is currently rated for 12-15 mgd, with portions capable of handling 70+ mgd.
 Though a detailed treatment study was outside the scope of this master plan, hydraulics and process capacities were analyzed.
 With relatively minor upgrades or policy changes, the WRWTP will be able to treat the design production rate of 15 mgd.
 Based on projected system demands, a major plant expansion would be needed sometime after 2020.
 A separate water treatment plant master plan is needed to define what additional plant upgrades are needed to increase the capacity beyond 15 mgd.

 Multiple evaluations have been performed on the WRWTP's production capacity each with different results.
-Assuming the more conservative assumptions, the current plant capacity is 12 mgd.
+Applying the more conservative assumptions, the current plant capacity is 12 mgd.
 Under these assumptions, the limitation of the treatment plant is the clearwell storage volume.
-Under the current City policy of maintaining 1.25 million gallons of operational storage (15 mgd for 2 hours), the remaining storage is insufficient to provide adequate disinfection contact time.
-However, modifying the policy to keep only 0.30 million gallons of operational storage (a conservative estimate of what is needed on-site) would result in a treatment capacity in excess of 15 mgd.
+Under the current City policy of maintaining 1.25 million gallons of operational storage

+(15 mgd for 2 hours), the remaining storage is insufficient to provide adequate disinfection contact time.
+However, modifying the policy to keep only 0.30 million gallons of operational storage (a conservative estimate of what is needed for on-site operations) would result in a treatment capacity in excess of 15 mgd.
 Alternatives to policy modification include capital improvements to the clearwell such as adding mixer pumps or baffles.
+In either case, a new tracer study on the clearwell is warranted because the previous tracer study results are only applicable for flows up to 9.5 mgd.
+Further details on this subject can be found in Chapter 4.